We’re a central agency responsible for helping other government agencies to make their rules and regulations easier for New Zealanders to navigate.

 We want rules and regulations to enable New Zealanders to do more - leading to more productive use of people’s time, and better outcomes for those who want to get things done.
 We want it to be easier for businesses to innovate, grow and comply – while still knowing that the benefits from regulation that we take for granted, won’t change.

-The Ministry is one of four current central public service agencies, alongside the Department of Prime Minister and Cabinet, Te Kawa Mataaho Public Service Commission and the Treasury.
-The Social Investment Agency will be the fifth central agency from 1 July 2024.
+The Ministry is one of five current central public service agencies, alongside the Department of Prime Minister and Cabinet, Te Kawa Mataaho Public Service Commission, the Treasury and the Social Investment Agency.

 Central agencies guide the wider public service.
 For us, our responsibility is to help other government agencies with the rules and regulations that they create and use.